On-Premises Deployment

 Which regulations drive on-premises AI governance platform adoption?

 The most common drivers are GDPR, EU AI Act, DORA, HIPAA.
-GDPR: Data residency and processor-role elimination — no third-party transfer to assess.
+GDPR: Data residency and processor-role elimination — an on-premises AI governance platform adds no third-party transfer to assess.

-Can VDF AI run as a on-premises AI governance platform?
+Can VDF AI run as an on-premises AI governance platform?

 Yes.
 VDF AI embeds governance in the platform: registry, role-based policy, approval gates, and immutable audit come with every agent and workflow — plus dedicated EU AI Act compliance agents.
-VDF AI deploys on-premises, in sovereign or private cloud, and fully air-gapped, so the same platform covers every deployment mode as your requirements evolve.
+VDF AI Compliance keeps the registry, policy engine, approvals, and immutable audit log inside your perimeter, populated automatically from the platform itself so the register reflects what is actually running rather than what someone last remembered to enter.

 AI Governance